StumbleRunner/WeatherFlow_DisplayHistory/README.md

 ```
 python WeatherFlow_DisplayHistory.py
 ```
-Go get a cup of coffee and come back in 5 minutes to an hour depending on the speed of the your machine, amount of data you have, and possibly the amount of network bandwidth (assuming your weather database isn't local).
+Go get a cup of coffee and come back in 5 minutes to an hour depending on the speed of your machine, the amount of data you have, and possibly the your available network bandwidth (assuming your weather database isn't local).
 If things are running properly, you'll see lines like this start popping up on your screen:
 ```
 Loading libraries